SuperWangKai/Urho3DCMakeTest/README.md

 ## 2 Cross compiling Android app on Windows
 Just like Urho3D, Gradle is used to build android application.
 Everything android related is put into `android` directory.
-MinGW is needed as an additional dependency on Windows.
+Android SDK, Anroid NDK, MinGW and stuff are needed as dependencies on Windows.
 * Open `cmd` and `cd android` folder.
 * Executing `gradlew.bat build` or `gradlew.bat build --parallel` will build APK for you.
+* Known issue - `Data`, `CoreData` etc. folders should be copied manually to `launcher-app/src/main/assets` directory.
+* If everything is correct, APKs can be found at `android/launcher-app/build/outputs/apk/`